Crochet Hexagon Top: 5 Modular Ideas + a Free Two-Hexagon Pattern

 Is a crochet hexagon top pattern good for summer?

-Yes, a crochet hexagon top pattern is perfect for summer because the geometric motifs naturally create small gaps in the fabric that allow for excellent airflow and breathability.
+Yes, a crochet hexagon top pattern works well for summer because the geometric motifs naturally create small gaps in the fabric that allow for excellent airflow and breathability.
 Using a lightweight cotton or bamboo yarn enhances this cooling effect and makes the top comfortable to wear in warm weather.
 The open, lacy look of a crochet hexagon top pattern also gives it a beautiful, summery aesthetic.

 How do I join hexagons for a crochet hexagon top pattern?